ROBelgium/MSNoise/doc/installation.rst

 * A recent version of Python (3.x recommended).
 We suggest using Miniconda_ and creating a fresh environment for running msnoise.
-  MSNoise is tested "continuously" by automatic
+  MSNoise is tested "continuously" on GitHub for the last 3 most recent python version, and the three OS.

 * Database: MariaDB or Postgresql: if you want to use a database,